PaulKinlan/paul.kinlan.me/content/en/2011-04-02-the-skinny-on-leviroute-js-routing-framework.markdown

 of code that I need to do.</p>

 <p>The LeviRoutes project started with juat the ability to listen to changes in
-the HTML5 History by listening to the &ldquo;onpopstate&rdquo; event.
-When there is a &ldquo;pop&rdquo;, the matching code is invoked with the current window.location object.
+the HTML5 History by listening to the 'onpopstate' event.
+When there is a 'pop', the matching code is invoked with the current window.location object.
  It later included a onhashchange event listener to listen to changes in the fragment and finally included a listener for the onload event.
 By listening to these three events.</p>